 If you’re not leveraging social media, your brands not getting out there.
 Either way, whether your reach is dying or not, these sites are super popular.
-So the way to combat this and so, do well from the social app, is going live all the time.
+So the way to combat this and so, do well from the social app, is to go live all the time.

-People like Tai Lopez, he goes live, heaven sells from his live videos, converts extremely well.
-And through social media you can create engaging content, videos; that still do well.
+People like Tai Lopez, he goes live, heaven sells from his live videos, and convert extremely well.
+And through social media, you can create engaging content and videos; that still do well.
 Sure, driving the people off to your website doesn’t get as much engagement, but uploading videos still does well.

 The EAT formula

 EAT stands for expertise, authority, and trust.
-Google ended up releasing a medic update awhile back.
-In which, they don’t want people writing on content that they’re not credible for.
+Google ended up releasing a medic update a while back.
+In, they don’t want people writing on content that they’re not credible for.

 No matter how well written and how many backlinks I build, they should have ranked that content because that’s not my expertise and it can damage someone.
 A content marketing blog is the best example.

-The same goes for financial content, I’m not a financial planner, I shouldn’t go out there and telling people how to invest their money and where not to invest their money, and howto, know, maximize their 401k.
+The same goes for financial content, I’m not a financial planner, I shouldn’t go out there and tell people how to invest their money and where not to invest their money, and how to, know, maximize their 401k.
 I should stick to what I know.

-The anchor text, you can use this data to figure out what pages you should replicate, who you should head up to get those links, as well.
+For the anchor text, you can use this data to figure out what pages you should replicate, and who you should head up to get those links, as well.
 Find out their emails and send them requests to link back to your content.
-The more your content starts ranking, the you’ll notice people linking back automatically.
+The more your content starts ranking, you’ll notice people linking back automatically.